ualberta-smr/RefactoringsInMergeCommits/README.md

  ```
  java -jar -Denv.connections.file=/path/to/database.properties refactoring-analysis.jar [OPTIONS]
  ```
  Note that none of the options are required.
-Here is a list of the available options:
+Here is a list of available options:
  ```
  -c,--clonepath <file>        directory to temporarily download repositories (default=projects)
  -h,--help                    print this message